The Violence of Us versus Them

 3. What are the dynamics of anger, rage, and hatred?

-4. What are the five “demons” that lead to violence, according to Steven Pinker?
+4. According to Steven Pinker, What are the five “demons” that lead to violence?

 Pinker identifies five “demons” that can lead to violence: Predatory or Practical Violence, Dominance, Revenge, Sadism, and Ideology.
 Predatory Violence refers to violence used as a practical means to an end.
 Dominance is the urge for authority, prestige, glory, and power.
 Revenge refers to the moralistic urge toward retribution, punishment, and justice.
-Sadism refers to the deliberate infliction of pain for the purpose of enjoying a person’s suffering.
+Sadism refers to the deliberate infliction of pain to enjoy a person’s suffering.
 Ideology refers to a shared belief system that justifies unlimited violence in pursuit of unlimited good.

 5. How can we counteract these “demons”?